 Planning your outfit ahead will help you avoid unpleasant day-of realizations, like that you have a stain on your favorite interview shirt, can't walk confidently in your shoes, or have an itchy tag on a new interview outfit.
 Thoroughly research the company.
 That way, if you are asked about specific company-related strategies or to share feedback, you can provide a thoughtful response.

 As well, you should feel comfortable answering commonplace interview questions.
-Think: What's your biggest weakness? or Where do you see yourself in five years?
+Think: How would you describe yourself?
+What's your biggest weakness? or Where do you see yourself in five years?
 Review the questions below, which you can expect during an executive level interview, as well as these top 10 interview questions.
 This will help you speak confidently and coherently during the interview.

 During the Interview

 Avoid rambling or disjointed answers.
 If you are unsure what you want to say, pause for a second to frame your thoughts.
 Try using stalling phrases such as "That's a really thought-provoking question" to buy yourself a bit of time to formulate your thoughts.